Beijing Olympics get political with Taiwan, Uyghur questions | Sports-Games

 China is actively suppressing pro-democracy groups in Hong Kong.

 The Olympic Charter ensures athletes' right to express opinions in venue interview areas.
-Yan maintained that Beijing organizers would “protect the freedom of speech of all participants.”
+Yan maintained that Beijing organisers would "protect the freedom of speech of all participants."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)